 Suter has performed with New York City Ballet, Essential Music, Persian kemancheh virtuoso Kayhan Kalhor and the genre-defying string quartet Brooklyn Rider among others.

 Summer Festival engagements include Spoleto USA/Italy, Tanglewood, Smithsonian Folklife and Lincoln Center.
 Suter has recorded for Sony BMG, Harmonia Mundi, Koch International, Mode, In a Circle Records, BIS and Dorian labels.

-Suter received a Bachelor’s degree in Percussion Performance from the University of Michigan as a Charlie Owen Scholarship recipient studying under Michael Udow, former Principal Percussionist of the Sante Fe Opera and Salvatore Rabbio, former Principal Timpanist of the Detroit Symphony Orchestra.
-He received a Master’s of Music in Percussion Performance from California State University, Northridge studying under the late Karen Ervin Pershing and Brian Kilgore.
+Suter received a Bachelor’s degree in Percussion Performance from the University of Michigan as a Charlie Owen Scholarship recipient studying under Michael Udow, former Principal Percussionist of the Santa Fe Opera and Salvatore Rabbio, former Principal Timpanist of the Detroit Symphony Orchestra.
+He received a Master’s of Music in Percussion Performance from California State University, Northridge studying under Brian Kilgore and the late Karen Ervin Pershing.